GingerNinja23/ipop-documentation/Running-GroupVPN-on-Linux.md

     cd ipop-linux_14.01.pre3
     ```

-2. Update the `config.json` file with proper credentials.
-For GroupVPN it is
+2. Update the `config.json` file with proper XMPP server address, and the
+    user name and password of the XMPP user.
+GroupVPN currently supports static
-    important to use a different IPv4 address for each machine (e.g.
+    IPv4 address assignment - you must configure a different IPv4 address for each
-    192.168.5.1 for machine 1 and 192.168.5.2 for machine 2).
+    machine (e.g. 192.168.5.1 for machine 1 and 192.168.5.2 for machine 2).

     ```bash
     {